LoudverseMedia/Touch-Bar-for-Musicians/README.md

 A collection of ready-to-use Touch Bar mappings for musicians, DJs, producers, audio engineers, and enthusiasts.

 ### Supported Applications
-- Touch Bar for Ableton Live
-- Touch Bar for iZotope Ozone
 - Touch Bar for Audionamix TRAX
+- Touch Bar for Ableton Live (coming soon)
+- Touch Bar for iZotope Ozone (coming soon)
-- Touch Bar for OBS
+- Touch Bar for OBS (coming soon)

 ### How to Install
 1. Click the green "Clone or download" button on this page and then select "Download ZIP"